syt-honey/How-to-Win-Friends-and-Influence-People/README.md

 # Introduction

-This a an original book of English that I am studying.
+This is an original book of English that I am studying.
 Now I want to share it as a document with a handout for study.
 I hope it will help you.

 Here are a few points to pay attention to in reading this book: